-The application is supported by the affidavit of Kakande Micheal the applicant in which he deposes inter alia that;
+The application is supported by the affidavit of Ashaba Eriab the applicant in which he deposes inter alia that;

-- 1. The Respondent on 29th April 2021 filed an application at Mengo Chief Magistrates' Court for distress for rent against me seeking to recover rent arrears totaling to UGX.
+- 1. The Respondent filed an application at Mengo Chief Magistrates' Court for distress for rent against me seeking to recover rent arrears totaling to UGX.
 40,500,000/=, (Forty million Five hundred thousand shillings) eviction and possession of the property situate at Mengo Kisenyi Block 12 Plot 385. - 2.
-The Respondent is not in possession of the suit property as the same has never been legally passed unto him and he does not even know how much rent the I pay, I pay 600,000/= and not 1,500,000/= being claimed by the Respondent. - 3.
-I am informed by my lawyers whose information I believed to be true that the trial Magistrate exceeded his pecuniary jurisdiction in entertaining the matter and awarding a certificate of distress where the monitory value exceeded UGX 20,000,000/=. - 4.
-The learned trial Magistrate acted with material irregularity and injustice in allowing that application and granting of special certificate for distress without proof that a landlord/tenant relationship existent between the parties. - 5.
-I have never been a tenant of the respondent herein, neither have I ever been a party to his alleged purchase, transfer and or court proceedings. - 6.
-I am just a business man carrying on business on the land of the late Lubega John Baptist in Kisenyi with whom I have a binding contractual tenancy agreement. - 7.
-Neither the late Lubega John Baptist nor his former lawful attorney have ever introduced the Respondent as the new landlord or purchaser to me.
+I was never accorded a fair hearing during the hearing and determination of the distress application thus causing a miscarriage of justice. - 3.
+The Respondent is not in possession of the suit property as the same has never been legally passed unto him and he does not even know how much rent I pay, the applicant pays 1,000,000/= and not 1,500,000/= being claimed by the Respondent. - 4.
+I am informed by my lawyers whose information I believe to be true that the trial Magistrate exceeded his pecuniary jurisdiction in entertaining the matter and awarding a certificate of distress where the monitory value exceeded UGX 20,000,000/=. - 5.
+The learned trial Magistrate acted with material irregularity and injustice in allowing that application and granting of special certificate for distress without proof of existence of landlord/tenant relationship between me and the Respondent. - 6.
+I have never been a tenant of the respondent herein, neither have I ever been a party to his alleged purchase, transfer and or court proceedings, I am just a business man carrying on business on the land of the late Lubega John Baptist in Kisenyi with whom I have a binding contractual tenancy agreement.

-- 8. I have always and genuinely paid all my rent as it falls due to the rightful landlord and it was wrong for the trial magistrate to order me to pay rent I had already paid and the same amounted to double jeopardy. - 9.
-It was only Muwonge Ioannis the late Lubega John Baptist's son who was introduced to me as his father's agent and trustee in charge of collecting rent from me. - 10.I am not indebted to the respondent and there is no rent arrears accrued to the respondent since I have always paid all my rent dues up to today to Lubega John Baptist and his agent Muwonge Ioannis. - 11.I am informed that there exists a land dispute between the late Lubega John Baptist and the respondent at High Court Land Division vide MA No. 1706 of 2020 arising from CS No. 183 of 2015.
+- 7. Neither the late Lubega John Baptist nor his former lawful attorney have ever introduced the Respondent as the new landlord or purchaser. - 8.
+I have always and genuinely paid all my rent as it falls due to the rightful landlord and it was wrong for the trial magistrate to order me to pay rent I had already paid and the same amounted to double jeopardy. - 9.
+It was only Muwonge Ioannis the late Lubega John Baptist's son who was introduced to me as his father's agent and trustee in charge of collecting rent from me. - 10.I am not indebted to the respondent and there is no rent arrears accrued to the respondent as I have always paid all my rent dues up to today to Lubega John Baptist and his agent Muwonge Ioannis. - 11.
+There is no tenants/landlord relationship that exists by any contract. - 12.I am informed that there exists a land dispute between the late Lubega John Baptist and the respondent at High Court Land Division.

-In a supplementary affidavit deponed by Muwonge Ioannis the administrator of the estate of the late Lubega John Baptist states that;
+In a supplementary affidavit deponed by Muwonge Ioannis the administrator of the estate of the late Lubega John Baptist, he deponed that;